delfick/python-dict2xml/README.rst

     * iterables_repeat_wrap - when false the key the array is in will be repeated
     * closed_tags_for - an array of values that will produce self closing tags

+    Note that to ensure the build is deterministic, keys in a mapping will be sorted unless that mapping is an instance of ``collections.OrderedDict``.

 Self closing tags
 -----------------